ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

     - ex.: 'Section 1' -> 'Section 1: Problem definition'
 - Semantic Role Labeling
 - etc.

+**ix.
+Prompt templates**

+Set of Prompt templates which would be able to cover different question types and intents.
+Each Prompt template would consist out of following component templates (not ordered):
+- Agent Role & Knowledge
+- Agent Task
+- Output Formating
+- Output Restrictions
+- Input Metadata Context
+- Input Document Context
+- Input Documents Relations
+- (Optional) Task Knowledge Context
+- (Optional) Task & Role Examples

+Some component templates would be pre-created.
+Some - constructed on the go from selected relevent documents according to the component template.

+In the beggining component templates should be able to cover following conditions:
+- General domain questions
+- Addressable questions
+- Non-addressable questions
+- Questions for 1 Document
+- Questions for multiple different Documents
+- Questions for 1 Document in multiple historical versions
+- Questions for multiple different Documents in their multiple historical versions

 ### **IX.
 Measuring and reporting**